-The Department of Medicine currently hosts six ACGME-accredited medicine residency programs, thirteen ACGME-accredited fellowships, and two non-ACGME programs, as follows:
+The Department of Medicine currently hosts two ACGME-accredited medicine residency programs, and thirteen ACGME-accredited fellowships, as follows:

 The Department of Medicine is responsible for the oversight of more than one-third of the 600 trainees who are part of the UConn School of Medicine.
 To help train the approximately 250 residents and fellows, over 100 faculty members in the Department of Medicine are actively involved in residency and fellowship training as program directors, associate program directors, key clinical faculty members, clinical teachers, research advisors, and mentors.

 Several highlights of our graduate medical education programs are in the areas of curriculum, evaluation, scholarly activity, recruitment, and leadership.

 We aim to prepare our trainees to practice comprehensive internal medicine, emphasizing excellence in clinical skills and patient-centered, culturally aware, high value care.
 While at UConn, they will acquire the foundation necessary to be competitive for subspecialty training, or to directly enter the practice of primary care medicine or hospital medicine.